zaid9696/freelanceland-frontend/README.md

 - Filtering system that can filter bundles by price and reviews
 - Pagination feature in filtering system
 - Reviewing and rating users after completing an order
-- Editing profile and uploaing avatar
+- Editing profile and uploading avatar